Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-quickstart-vs.md

     * Select or create an **App Service Plan** to determine the pricing your your application.
 Here's [more information about App Service Plans](/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview).

 4. Click **Create** to deploy the application.
 When deployment is complete, a browser will open with your deployed application.

-You can add new items to the to-do list by clicking **Create New**.

 ![The completed app](./media/dotnet-quickstart/todo.png)